New York State Thruway: Services

 There are 27 service areas along the Thruway, all on the New York–Ripley mainline.
 The service areas, called "travel plazas" by the New York State Thruway Authority (NYSTA), are spaced roughly 30 mi apart and are open at all hours of the day.
 Two plazas—the New Baltimore plaza at milepost 127 and the Angola plaza at milepost 447—are accessible from both directions of the Thruway; the remainder are accessible from only one direction (although the Sloatsburg and Ramapo service plazas at milepost 33 were connected via a pedestrian bridge until 2021).
 Each plaza features a gas station and a variety of restaurants, at least one of which is open 24 hours.
 Free Wi-Fi service was added to all 27 service areas on March 1, 2007.

 NYSTA also operates the Thruway Authority Highway Advisory Radio (HAR) system, a network of radio stations across the state that broadcast information on traffic conditions along the Thruway.
 The system broadcasts at 1610 AM in the Rochester, Albany, Kingston, and Newburgh areas, 1620 AM in the Finger Lakes and Syracuse areas, 1630 AM near Buffalo, and 530 AM in the New York City metropolitan area.
 HAR is also used to broadcast Amber/Silver Alerts if one is issued.

+As of August 9, 2023, a check of the FCC's Universal Licensing System (ULS) shows that all of the Highway Advisory Radio stations licensed to the New York State Thruway Authority show a status of "Expired" or "Cancelled".

 The New York Thruway Travel Plazas started a redesign and redevelopment program in the middle of 2021.
 This project is expected to be completed in two phases with one completed in 2023 and the other in 2025.
 The operators of the rest stops are Empire State Thruway Partners.
 They plan to include several restaurant options.

 Travel plazas

 Tolls

-All components of the New York State Thruway system except for the Garden State Parkway Connector and the Cross-Westchester Expressway are tolled in some capacity.
+All components of the New York State Thruway system except for the Garden State Parkway Connector and the Cross Westchester Expressway are tolled in some capacity.
 The entire Thruway has used an all-electronic, open road tolling system since November 14, 2020, with tolls being collected by E-ZPass or Tolls by Mail.
 Seventy electronic toll gantries comprise the Thruway toll system.

 As of 2021, drivers with out-of-state issued E-ZPass transponders pay 15% more than drivers with transponders issued by the New York Customer Service Center.
 Tolls by Mail rates are 30% higher than New York E-ZPass rates.
 Tolls by Mail drivers pay an additional fee when receiving their invoice.